This guide has been updated for Fellowship’s Season 3.

 Tariq’s rotation cycles between building his Fury and spending it.

-Please keep in-mind that these rotations may change based on your talents and if you have a legendary equipped.
+Please keep in mind that these rotations may change based on your talents and if you have a legendary equipped.
 These rotations are based on the talent build mentioned above.

 Builder

 This Builder rotation is going to focus on building up our Fury resource so that we can cycle to our Spender rotation.
+Below is our ability priority.

 - Thunder Call